Mimi Fiedler: Career

 In 1996, Fiedler started her career in the theater.
 At the community theatre of the Schauspielhaus in Frankfurt, she played among others Maria in the West Side Story.
 She made her film debut in 1998 in the short film Zita - Tales of Deadly Sins, which won the special jury prize at the International New Film Festival in Turin.
 She then appeared in Yara by Yılmaz Arslan, as well as the movie Solo für Klarinette in 1998 with Götz George and Corinna Harfouch.

 After two appearances in the RTL series Die Wache, she played in the Das Erste series Bei aller Liebe.
-There were other minor supporting roles in the crime scene as well as in the series Alarm für Cobra 11 - Die Autobahnpolizei, Großstadtrevier and Im Namen des Gesetzes.
+There were other minor supporting roles in Tatort as well as in the series Alarm für Cobra 11 - Die Autobahnpolizei, Großstadtrevier and Im Namen des Gesetzes.
 In 2004, she played the role of Frenzy in the ProSieben production Sex und mehr, with which she became known to a larger audience from 2005 on in the series Alles außer Sex.
 In 2005, she played in the movie Stille Sehnsucht - Warchild by Christian Wagner, which was awarded the special jury prize at the 2006 Bavarian Film Awards.
 In April 2008, she starred in the Utta Danella film Mit dir die Sterne (with you to see the stars).
 She played the main role together with Roman Knižka and Sonja Kirchberger.
 From 2008 to 2018, Fiedler was seen as forensic technician Nika Banovic in the Stuttgart Tatort of the SWR.

 Fiedler also works as a fashion editor for the international magazine Neue Mode Magazine, takes photos and appears on stage as a guest singer with various rock bands.
 In 2009, Universal released their single with the two songs Heartbeat Radio and Rock 'n' Roll Star (a collaboration with the London band Urban Delights).
-In the same year, she was shown under the name "Miranda Leonhardt" on the cover of the Playboy August issue and on the inside - a second time seven years later under the name "Mimi Fiedler" in November 2016.
+In the same year, she was shown under the name Miranda Leonhardt on the cover of the Playboy August issue and on the inside - a second time seven years later under the name Mimi Fiedler in November 2016.